awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

 After this block executes during a contact flow, the value is saved as a user\-defined attribute with the name specified by the **Destination key**, in this case customerName\.
 It can be accessed in any block that uses dynamic attributes\.

 To branch your contact flow based on the value of an external attribute, such as an account number, use a **Check contact attributes** block, and then add a condition to compare the value of the attribute to\.
-Next, branch the contact flow route based on the condition\.
+Next, branch the contact flow based on the condition\.

 ****